 Presenter website: Bedside Harp

 From her first glimpse of the harp at age of three, Shelley Fairplay was itching to play.
 At nine, after time learning piano, her harp journey began.
 Soon she was playing in harp ensembles, regional and county orchestras, and providing music during theatre performances.
 From Cardiff, Shelley achieved her BMus and was invited to play a solo with the University Symphony.
 From the Royal Welsh College of Music and Drama, Shelley received her Masters and soon after that her teaching diploma.
 Shelley is a fully qualified Primary School teacher with two years of classroom experience where she ran choirs, school orchestras, recorder groups and music workshops.
 She also has an on-line teaching program at StartHarp.com. where she is known as a thorough, fun and compassionate teacher.
 Shelley brings passion and energy to all things harp—and fun.
-How many other harpers do you know who have played harp at Port Lympne Zoo beside an elephant ice sculpture?
+This is her second year presenting at the festival.

 Presenter website: Shelley Fairplay